stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 There are three different kinds of smart pointers in the Standard Library (Unique, Shared, and Weak Pointers).
 We're only going to look at the most common of the three, Unique Pointers.

+## Unique Pointers

 A unique pointer is simply an object that wraps a pointer.
-When a unique pointer goes out of scope it will automatically release its pointer's memory.
+When a unique pointer object goes out of scope it will automatically release its member pointer's memory.
 RAII!

 Unique pointers are part of the `<memory>` header and have a type of `std::unique_ptr`.
 They can be constructed using the `make_unique<>()` helper function.